otterize/network-mapper/README.md

 ## About
 The Otterize network mapper is a zero-config tool that aims to be lightweight and doesn't require you to adapt anything in your cluster.
-Its goal is to give you insights about traffic in your cluster without a complete overhaul or the need to adapt anything to it.
+Its goal is to give you insights about traffic in your cluster without a complete overhaul or the need to adapt anything to it, unlike other solutions, which may require deploying a new CNI, a service mesh, and so on.

 You can use the [Otterize CLI](https://github.com/otterize/otterize-cli) to list the traffic by client, visualize the traffic, export the results as JSON or YAML, or reset the traffic the mapper remembers.